Today’s guide is a step-by-step walkthrough on how to crop a video on Windows 10 & 11.

 Now that you’ve completed your cropping task, you can now save your video.
 To proceed, hit on Save Video.
 On the new window, you can adjust the Video Resolution and Bitrate.

-Animotica automatically sets the video resolution and bitrate to fit the best balance between quality, size, and export speed, so it is recommended that you leave the settings alone.
+While Animotica automatically adjusts the video resolution and bitrate to strike the best balance between quality, size, and export speed, it’s worth mentioning that you, as the user, have the flexibility to tweak these settings according to your specific needs or preferences.

 Hit Save As.
 You would be prompted to input a filename.
-Afterwards, hit Save.
+Afterward, hit Save.

 Now, you can just sit back and let Animotica take care of the rest!